Phantom Blood: DIO

 - Noble Bigot: Averted.
 He might be a Nazi, but he doesn't care what race you are if you're brave.
 The fact that he seems to identify himself as a German (a nationality), rather than as a Nazi (an ideology), may have something to do with it.

 - Noble Demon: Despite being a fanatical Nazi officer, he seems to lack the hate of foreigners common among Nazis (the reason may be, that according to the Nazis, the British were not deemed an "inferior race").
 And also realizes that destroying the Pillar Men takes far higher priority than trying to use them as soldiers after what happened in Mexico.
-He seems to see himself as a German first and foremost, and is not particularly focused on the Nazi ideology at all.
+He seems to see himself as a German first and foremost, and is not particularly focused on the Nazi ideology.

 - No Celebrities Were Harmed: His facial features and hair brings Dolph Lundgren to mind.